MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 The first step in any refactoring effort is to ensure that you understand the existing codebase.
 It's important to understand the code structure, the business logic, and the results generated when the code runs.

-In this task, you'll review the main components of the E-commerce order and return processing project, scan the code for duplicate code patterns, and test the code.
+In this task, you review the main components of the E-commerce order and return processing project, scan the code for duplicate code patterns, and test the code.

 Use the following steps to complete this task: